hassanoureddine/hassanoureddine.github.io/_pages/cv.md

 **Main duties performed:**
 * Develop a hierarchical and unified spatial model for indoor and outdoor spaces.
 * Develop a generic approach for indoor and outdoor semantic trajectories.
-* Develop a framework for real-time detection of complex situations based on semantic semantic trajectories.
+* Develop a framework for real-time detection of complex situations based on semantic trajectories.

 Master thesis: